Azure/Enterprise-Scale/docs/wiki/ALZ-Policies-Testing.md

 For the purposes of this guide, we'll focus on the Policy test for `Deny-MgmtPorts-Internet` policy as it demonstrates using both Az PowerShell and REST API calls in the Pester test.
 The policy definition file is located in the `policy` folder of the [ALZ repository](https://aka.ms/alz/repo) in the `policy` folder.

 The policy tests are designed to run in an empty subscription(s) to ensure that the policy is evaluated in isolation and not impacted by other policies or resources in the subscription.

+> **_NOTE:_** Because we are testing Azure policies in the context of Azure Landing Zone, we are using a dedicated subscription in the "Corp" landing zone that is added under the Corp management group, where we retrieve the deployed policy definition ID and create a new policy assignment to test the policy (because we do not assign all policies by default, and some get assigned to different scopes).
+> You can extend this methodology to test policies outside of Azure Landing Zone by deploying the policy you want to test and assigning it to the scope you want to test (e.g. subscription, resource group, etc.

-The policy test has 4 major sections (aligned with how Pester works):
+The policy test has 4 main sections (aligned with how Pester works):

 #### BeforeAll: This section is used to setup the environment for the tests.